Opportunities in Travel Data Science

 Is That Seat Reserved?

-In the 1940s, American Airlines had a big problem.
-Despite giant leaps forward in technology during World War II, airline employees were still encumbered with a manual booking process.
-Finding a seat for a customer, updating the inventory and recording passenger data could take airline agents up to 90 minutes.
-Per booking.
+In the 1940s, American Airlines had a problem.
+Despite advances in technology during World War II, airline employees were still encumbered with a manual booking process.
+Finding a seat for a customer, updating the inventory and recording passenger data was a timely process.

 Fortunately, American had hired engineer and data expert Charles Amman to work on a solution.
 In 1944, he mocked up an automated system for storing seat inventory and showed his idea to Smith.
 Approved, the idea was then implemented by the Teleregister Company of Stamford, Connecticut.